General Discussion

 Over the years, Republicans have also closed close to 800 voting precincts in Hispanic and other minority districts.
 While early voting helps mitigate these closures somewhat, Covid added another problem that restricts voting.
 In the past, you could vote early at a nearby grocery store, making it easy to stop and vote on the way to work or after work.
 Now we vote in fewer places, like community centers, that make not be anywhere near Hispanic and minority areas.
 Fewer voting places also mean longer lines, something challenging for hourly workers.

-So in effect Texas Republicans have made it easy for white people so can take time off to vote because they have more precincts per capita while making it more difficult for vote by mail and for minorities and poor people to vote while also giving themselves some easy ways to throw out mail votes they dont like.
+So in effect Texas Republicans have made it easy for white people so can take time off to vote because they have more precincts per capita while making it more difficult for vote by mail and for minorities and poor people to vote while also giving themselves some easy ways to throw out mail votes they don’t like.

-(11,306 posts)there is something fundamentally different between all of the jiggery, chicanery, finger on the scales, that you describe - and then just flatly denying the results of the vote.
+there is something fundamentally different between all of the jiggery, chicanery, finger on the scales, that you describe - and then just flatly denying the results of the vote.
 That is a different level of sedition.
 And that is what Cheney and fellow travelers pointing toward - (and, IMO, the OP misses a bit).
 Election deniers are saying that the vote doesn't COUNT.

 ------ ------